 Books and Reference Guides Authored by Stuart Sutherland

-Stuart Sutherland, founder and President of Sutherland HDL, Inc., has authored or co-authored several books on Verilog and SystemVerilog.
+Stuart Sutherland, founder of Sutherland HDL, Inc., has authored or co-authored several books on Verilog and SystemVerilog.
 These books are described below, along with information on purchasing these books.

 RTL Modeling with SystemVerilog For Simulation and Synthesis: